equinix-labs/.github/CONTRIBUTING.md

 having trouble using the project, feel free to file an issue on the repo.

-**If you have a feature request, please file an issue before making a PR.** Everyone's time is incredibley valuable, so if you have an idea for a feature, please file an issue.
+**If you have a feature request, please file an issue before making a PR.** Everyone's time is incredibly valuable, so if you have an idea for a feature, please file an issue.
 This way we can have a discussion with you, and the community, about the design, before you have sunk a bunch of time into developing it.

 **You do not need to file an issue for small fixes.** If you are fixing a typo or refactoring a bit of code, you likely don't need to file an issue.
 This is a judgement call, and *sometimes*